vectorgrp/XCPlite/README.md

 A2L Generation:

-The A2L generation uses the file system.
-There is not need for memory.
+The A2L generation simply uses the file system.
+There is no need for memory.
 It opens 4 different files, which will be merged on A2L finalization.
 The A2l generation macros are not thread safe and don't have an underlying once pattern.
 It is up to the user to take care for locking and one time execution.
 There are helper functions and macros to make this easy.

 The overall concepts often relies on one time execution patterns.
 If this is not acceptable, the application has to take care for creating events and calibration segments in a controlled way.
 The A2l address generation for measurement variables on stack needs to be done once in local scope, there is no other option yet.
 Also the different options to create thread local instances of measurement data.